JanusGraph/janusgraph/docs/schema/index.md

 types.

-By default, implicitly created edge labels have multiplicity MULTI and implicitly created property keys have cardinality SINGLE and data type `Object.class`.
+By default, implicitly created edge labels have multiplicity MULTI and implicitly created property keys have cardinality SINGLE.
+Data types of implicitly created property keys are inferred as long as they are natively supported by JanusGraph. `Object.class` is used if and only if the given value is not any of the `Native JanusGraph Data Types`.
 Users can control automatic schema element creation by implementing and registering their own `DefaultSchemaMaker`.

 When defining a cardinality for a vertex property which differs from SINGLE,